Mr Gary Griffin

 Co-opted

-Tabia was one of the first pupils to join Chelsea Academy when it opened its doors in 2009 and has become the first alumna of the school to join its governing board.
+Tabia was one of the first students to join Chelsea Academy when it opened its doors in 2009 and has become the first alumna of the school to join its governing board.
 As well as achieving top GCSE and A-Level results, she immersed herself in a wide range of extra activities offered by the Academy including a trip to the European Organization for Nuclear Research, known as CERN, and also represented the UK in an international Maths competition.
 She went on to study for an undergraduate degree in Computer Science at King’s College, London and then a Masters in Biomedical Research (Data Science) at Imperial College.
 Following a summer internship Credit Suisse, she joined the global financial services firm as a Technology Analyst.

 Co-opted